New Life Fellowship has created a guide to answer some of your Frequently Asked Questions regarding reopening.

 When will New Life reopen the building?

-From September 20 – October 11 we will host in-person Sunday worship gatherings at 10:30am.
-As we did in the summer, we will gather in person in a limited capacity.
+From October 18 – December 27 we will host in-person Sunday worship gatherings at 10:30am.
+We will gather in person in a limited capacity.
 For the time being, New Life is not planning to host any indoor live gatherings outside of our Sunday worship service.

 How many attendees will be allowed in the building?

 We will adhere to local safe physical distancing guidelines set forth by our city and state representatives.
 Our services will be open to 100 guests each week.
 You must register in advance to attend.
 Please understand that due to our limited capacity for in-person services, not everyone will be able to register.

 Do I need to register to attend the service?